fasunwon/Project1/README.md

-Simple Todo List using React.js with Hooks such as useState, useEffect and so on.
+Simple Todo List using React.js with Hooks such as useState, useEffect